 What is MEGA?

-The Municipal Electric and Gas Alliance is a Not-for-profit Local Development Corporation governed by a Board of Directors elected yearly from corporate membership.
-As of April 2015, MEGA serves as procurement manager for more than 270 municipal entities’ electricity, natural gas and renewable power supplies.
+The Municipal Electric and Gas Alliance is a not-for-profit Local Development Corporation governed by a Board of Directors elected yearly from corporate membership.
+As of January 2018, MEGA serves as procurement manager for more than 280 municipal entities’ electricity, natural gas and renewable power supplies.

 What is the status of MEGA’s current programs for electric and natural gas supplies and renewable energy?

 |National Grid||Natural Gas||Direct Energy||Oct.
 31, 2020|

 |Consolidated Edison||Natural Gas||Direct Energy||Oct.
 31, 2020|

 |St. Lawrence Gas||Natural Gas||Sprague Energy||Oct.
 31, 2020|

 |All Utilities||Small Hydroelectricity||Gravity Renewables||Dec.
 31, 2019|